haloship/ground-control/ground-software/README.md

-# Flight Software for Haloship's Custom Avionics
+# Ground Control Software for Haloship's Custom Avionics

 ## Introduction

-This flight software was developed as a PlatformIO project.
+This ground software was based on the flight software developed for halpship.
+The ground station software runs a tanceiver to process incomming data from the flight software.
 To port the project for a new board you must update the `platformio.ini` with the relevant configuration.

 The Haloship flight software is built atop the [Arduino core provided by stm32duino](https://github.com/stm32duino/Arduino_Core_STM32).
 All code was tested with the [Adafruit Feather STM32F405](https://www.adafruit.com/product/4382) development board and is built for a custom STM32F405 board.